Browse our case studies

 Factors influencing the student academic experience following a return to on-campus delivery

-IFF Research were commissioned by the University of Hertfordshire (UoH) to help them better understand the changing academic needs of students in light of an anticipated return to on-campus teaching and learning in September 2021.
+IFF Research were commissioned by the University of Hertfordshire to help them better understand the changing academic needs of students in light of an anticipated return to on-campus teaching and learning in September 2021.

 Perception is reality: Clanmil’s stakeholder insights help inform future strategy